Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 - Reusable water bottles - CamelBak Eddy+ Kids Water Bottle.
 The water fountains throughout the park are excellent.

-- An activity book for the bus ride or the cafe break - Spot the Differences: Art Masterpieces Activity Book.
+- An activity book for the bus ride or cafe break - Spot the Differences: Art Masterpieces Activity Book.

 Combining Keukenhof with Amsterdam